How does commissioning me work?

 • Any possible deadlines that may apply.

-At this point, I will also ask you for any remaining relevant information I need for invoicing, and invoice you for a 50% deposit to confirm your commission (this is something we arrange instantly regardless of the queue).
+At this point, I will also ask you for any remaining relevant information I need for invoicing, and invoice you for a 50% deposit to confirm your commission.
 I do most of my payments through Paypal (unless discussed/requested otherwise).
-Please do keep in mind that there can be transfer fees and tax fees involved as well.
+Please do keep in mind that there can be transfer fees and tax fees involved as well - I will inform you of this if applicable.

-After I've received the deposit, I will begin working on a sketch within the estimated timeframe and based on the information that you've provided.
+After I've received the deposit, I will begin working on a sketch based on the information that you've provided.
 Once I have that ready, I will send it to you for you to comment on.

 This is the best time to make changes and revisions (different hairstyle, minor outfit adjustments, changing the character's expression).
 Once we get into the painting